stackevo/spudreq/draft-trammell-spud-req.md

 clean up stale state.
 See {{hard-state-vs-soft-state}} and {{tube-vs- superstrate-association-lifetime}} for more discussion on tube start and end signaling.

+## SPUD Support Discovery

+A SPUD endpoint must be able to easily determine whether a remote endpoint with which it wants to communicate using SPUD as a substrate can support SPUD, and whether path to the remote endpoint as well as the return path from the remote endpoint will pass SPUD packets.
+If SPUD is not usable on a path to an endpoint, a SPUD sender needs to be able to fall back to some other approach to achieve the goals of the superstrate.

 ## Extensibility